- > 1 HOUR

 Slushies date back to the 1950s when a soda fountain broke down in a popular Kansas ice cream shop.
 The shop owner was forced to put his sodas in the freezer to stay cool, and the icy beverages became what we know now as slushies.

-For a refreshing twist on this oldie-but-goodie, try this summery version made with our Watermelon Mint Lemonade, a new drink made with Chick-fil-A’s Fresh-Squeezed Lemonade (or Diet Lemonade) and mixed with watermelon and mint flavors.
-A twist of lime and fresh watermelon cubes make this treat something your barbecue buddies will never forget.
+For a refreshing twist on this oldie-but-goodie, try this version made with our Watermelon Mint Lemonade, a new drink made with Chick-fil-A® Lemonade (or Diet Lemonade) and mixed with watermelon and mint flavors.
+A twist of lime and fresh watermelon cubes make the final result a treat for your tastebuds.

 - One cup of Chick-fil-A Watermelon Mint Lemonade